 If you used the weed killer Roundup and have been diagnosed with Non-Hodgkin’s Lymphoma, you may qualify for financial compensation.

-It works by targeting amino acids used for growth in plants.
 Roundup is used in a variety of places, from major farming communities and row crops to small personal gardens and front lawns.

 In 2015, the International Agency for Research on Cancer (IARC) and the American Cancer Society classified glyphosate, Roundup’s active ingredient, as a Group Two carcinogen.
 Group Two carcinogens are considered to be “probably” harmful to humans.
 Elevating Roundup to IARC Group Two is significant; for example, the pesticide DDT is a Group Two carcinogen.
 It was banned in the United States in 1972.

-Monsanto has tried its best to cover up the harmful aspects of its product; from speculations of ghostwriting false academic papers about its products, to flat-out denying any harmful side effects stemming from continuous exposure to Roundup.
+Monsanto has tried to cover up the harmful aspects of its product; from speculations of ghostwriting false academic papers about its products, to flat-out denying any harmful side effects stemming from continuous exposure to Roundup.

 Due to its carcinogenic nature, Roundup has been linked to Non-Hodgkin’s Lymphoma (NHL), a type of blood cancer.